Pedrodev17/Pedrodev17/README.md

 <p>
   Hi 👋, I'm Pedro!
 A passionate Dev student from Brazil.

-  - 🌱 I’m currently studying Systems Analysis and Development at Senac
+  - 🌱 I’m currently studying Systems Analysis and Development.
   - 🔭 I'm looking for my first tech job.
 My dream is to work with back-end developer.
 </p>